 Besides, you also have to safeguard any proof of the false, defamatory statement.
 And remember that some false remarks might become more known to people depending on how you reply to them.
 While giving out a reaction could spur a public controversy, not answering the defamatory statements isn't feasible in other circumstances.
 Hence if you are worried that a statement could lead to further damage in the future, it is most reasonable to report it to the competent authorities.

-Furthermore, the initial step in suing any individual for defamation is establishing that they made false statements about you.
-And as you have to prove the individual in question spoke whatever it is you're claiming, ensure that there's more than one piece of factual proof to back yourself up.
+Furthermore, the initial step in suing any individual for defamation is establishing that they made false statements about you that were communicated to a third party and those statements harmed your reputation.
+You have to prove the individual in question spoke whatever it is you're claiming and ensure that there's more than one piece of factual proof to back yourself up.
 The tribunal will ask you to verify your complaint beyond a reasonable suspicion.
-And to win a defamation lawsuit, you must be able to verify all the following:
+To win a defamation lawsuit, you must be able to verify all the following:

 - Any person who made a statement